Xiaofei-it/HermesEventBus/README.md

 ###Step 4

-In the onCreate method of the application class of the main app, add the following:
+In the `Application.onCreate()` method of the application class of the main app, add the following statement:

 ```
 HermesEventBus.getDefault().init(this);
 ```

-In the onCreate method of the application class of other apps, add the following:
+In the `Application.onCreate()` method of the application class of other apps, add the following statement:

 ```
 HermesEventBus.getDefault().connectApp(this, packageName);